What Is Organizations?

 - Management account

 A standard Huawei Cloud account.
-The management account is the account that the enterprise administrator uses to create an organization and manage other accounts in the organization.
+With the Organizations service, you can use the management account to create an organization and manage OUs, accounts, and policies for the organization.
 You can also use the management account to manage policies within the organization and enable trusted services for Organizations.

 - Member account